Business car insurance

 Yes, you’ll need to have business car insurance to claim mileage.

-If you’re employed by a company and you use your car for work, you should be able to claim reimbursement for the miles you’ve driven for work.
-For the first 10,000 miles driven, you can claim back 45p per mile under HMRC’s Mileage Allowance Payments (MAPs) scheme.
-For any miles driven over the 10,000 threshold, you’ll get 25p per mile.
+If you’re employed by a company and you use your own car for work, you can normally claim reimbursement for the miles you’ve driven for work.
+However, the amount you can claim is up to your employer.

 Can I get temporary business car insurance?

 Yes, some providers offer short-term car insurance with business usage.
-Temporary cover is typically available from one hour up to 28 days.
+Temporary cover is typically available from one hour up to 30 days.

 Before you take out a temporary policy, it's worth checking if your usual car insurance provider can add temporary business insurance to your policy.
 This could be helpful and less hassle if you’re just going on a short business trip.